myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 * In practice, given time constraints, it's common to test the happy path first.
 But then, it's crucial to identify code flows where severe issues might occur and create tests for them.
 Aiming for about 80% code coverage is a good metric, but don't over-rely on it.
 Review the tests to ensure they actually test what they're supposed to.

 Finally, let's touch on the balance between unit and integration tests.
 With enough unit tests, even a small code change can ripple through your test base, increasing development costs.
 So, as your number of tests grows, consider balancing unit tests with integration tests.
 The latter tends to do more 'black box' checks, which often lowers maintenance costs.
 Remember, developer time is expensive!

+---

+### Beyond the non-negotiables - when good enough isn't enough

+While we've covered the essentials in making software production-ready, there are other aspects that may not be as important as the non-negotiable four, but still, significantly contribute to the software's robustness and reliability.

+Those aspects are extensive topics that worth a blog post by themselves, but I think this blog post is too long alread as it is.
+For completeness sake, let's take a look.

+#### Disaster Recovery: planning for the worst

+Disaster recovery is all about having a plan B (and sometimes C and D) for when things go south.
+It's not just about backups; it's about having a plan to restore functionality and data integrity after a catastrophic failure.

+Typically, a DR plan would involve a backup plan, but also a failover plan for system components, especially critical ones like gateways and databases.
+And for mission critical components, some systems would include plans to route production traffic to a secondary location with a system with data that mirrors the failed system data.

+Think of disaster recovery like having an emergency kit for an unexpected zombie apocalypse in your software world – you hope you'll never need it, but when the zombies come knocking (or in our case, when systems crash unexpectedly), you'll be glad you were prepared

+#### Security: not a cliche or a buzzword

+In today's highly connected world, security is more than a concern – it's a necessity that can't be overlooked.
+It’s not just about deploying firewalls or encrypting data; it's about adopting a mindset of proactive defense across every aspect of your application.

+Let's delve a bit deeper.
+Firewalls and data encryption form the first line of defense, guarding against external threats.
+But the security landscape is far more nuanced.
+Authentication and authorization schemes are the gatekeepers of user access, ensuring that only those with proper credentials can enter.
+Regular security audits and [vulnerability scanning](https://www.techtarget.com/searchsecurity/tip/Types-of-vulnerability-scanning-and-when-to-use-each), especially for software dependencies and Docker images, act like ongoing health checks for your system's security posture.

+Any software can contain critical vulnerabilities.
+Take, for example, Microsoft's ASP.Net, which is a web application framework.
+Microsoft is a big name and sounds impressive, right?
+But if you have a website written in .Net Core 3.x, your website will inherently contain a [Remote Code Execution (RCE) vulnerability](https://github.com/dotnet/aspnetcore/issues/18337), which is bad.
+Really bad.

+{% note info %}
+In computer security, arbitrary code execution or an RCE vulnerability is loophole allowing hackers to run any commands or code of the attacker's choice on a target machine or in a target process.
+{% endnote %}

+#### Scalability: sudden success shouldn't become a failure

+Scalability ensures that your software can handle growth – be it more users, more data, or increased complexity.
+It’s like planning a building's foundation to not just hold the current structure but also the additional floors you might add in the future.
+This can be as simple as making sure you have a load balanced cluster of database servers, or it can be a complex autoscaling many IaaS providers offer. (see Azure [autoscaling](https://learn.microsoft.com/en-us/azure/architecture/best-practices/auto-scaling) for example)

+#### Documentation: the unsung hero

+Good documentation often doesn't get the credit it deserves, but it's vital.
+It’s not just for new team members; it’s a reference point that keeps everyone on the same page.
+Well-documented code and business flows ensure that your software is maintainable and understandable, not just by current team members but by anyone who might work on it in the future.
+Yes, there is a maintenace cost involved, but hey, who can remember what effect a cross product of all configuration flags can have on a complex business logic flow spanning multiple services?

+## So...

+As we've seen, making software production-ready will involve a myriad of factors, from structured logging to comprehensive testing.
+I am curious: which of these areas do you find most challenging, and how might you approach them differently in your projects?